Travel Report: Glenfinnan, Scotland.

 As you gaze out over Loch Shiel, it’s impossible to miss the striking form of Glenfinnan House Hotel.
 Should you have deep pockets, this is certainly the place to stay in Glenfinnan.

 This massive stone mansion dates back to the 1750s and features a classical drawing room, a log fire in the main hall and dozens of historical paintings.
-Furthermore, rooms are elegant but simple, with doubles starting from £140 a night in the low season.
-The current owner is apparently an award winning chef, hence the grub is excellent.
+Moreover, rooms are elegant but simple, with doubles starting from £140 a night in the low season.
+The current owner is an award-winning chef, hence the grub is excellent.

 Perhaps the most dramatic sight of all is that of The Glenfinnan Viaduct, which carries a one thousand foot stretch of railway line a hundred meters above ground level.
 Services run through nearby Glenfinnan Station, where you can also pop into the charming little Railway Museum for some local history.